rss

 If you are interested in learning more about the real Mother Teresa, I have written a book, Mother Teresa: The Case for The Cause.
 My book is an intensively researched book exploring the faith and morals of Mother Teresa as compared to Catholic and Christian standards.
 My book is unique in that there is no book currently in print that explores the faith Mother Teresa practiced in light of the faith she professed.
 My book fills in the gaps of facts and issues Mr. Hitchens only alludes to in his book.

-6. John Jackman says:
+6. Avatar of John Jackman

 Well I am very sad at the one sided comments here to discredit Mother Theresa.
 She is a Catholic Nun and believed in Jesus Christ as her savior and savior of all.
 For Jesus Christ luxury and enjoyable life was not the order of the day.
 There was meaning in Christian faith to suffering.
 Not that it elevates suffering but only through suffering and sacrifice can one reach God.
 That was the meaning of the Cross.
 Mother Theresa was a firm believer in that.
 She saw in suffering of the marginalized and the poorest of the poor the cross of Jesus and tried to be a good neighbor to them as Jesus has taught.
 She was a good example of the Good Samaritan.
 Without this religious background no one cannot understand the ministry of Mother Theresa.